 1) You send out a package for delivery, and your buyer does not receive it due to various reasons

 2) Your courier executive updates the status, and you are informed about the un delivery.
 This stage is when your undelivered order reflects in the ‘action required’ tab.

-Also, if your courier marks the un delivery reason as ‘buyer not contactable’ or ‘door/premises closed,’ an automated SMS and IVR call is sent to the buyer asking them their response regarding the undelivered order.
+Also, if your courier marks the un-delivery reason as ‘buyer not contactable’ or ‘door/premises closed,’ an automated SMS and IVR call is sent to the buyer asking them for their response regarding the undelivered order.
 Based on their input, the order is either put up for a re-attempt (shipment moves to action required tab) or returned to pick up location (shipment moves to RTO tab).

 3) You place the request for a re-attempt, and your courier executive carries out the same.
 Your undelivered order moves to the ‘action requested’ tab.

-All these actions are carried out in real time, and you can reduce return orders by 2-5%!
+All these actions are carried out in real-time, and you can reduce return orders by a considerable margin of 5-10%!

-The orders which are processed for RTO, for them the merchant may incur additional shipping charges.
+For the orders which are processed for RTO, the merchant may incur additional shipping charges.

 You can avoid NDR by communicating with the customer actively.
 By ensuring that the customer is present to collect the order on the given delivery date, you can reduce NDR considerably.
 Also, by verifying the order and address details.